Use high-intensity cardio to lose weight for faster fat loss

 The power of HIIT for fat loss

 That means your cardio sessions, whether in the gym or outside, need to be short and intense.
 Why?
 To elevate your heart rate, increase oxygen consumption, and push you out of your comfort zone.
-That’s how to increase the rate at which your body burns fat.
-And not just during training, but for hour and hours afterwards.
+That’s how you increase the rate at which your body burns fat.
+And not just during training, but for hours and hours afterwards.
 And the smartest way to use cardio to get leaner is by doing high-intensity interval training (HIIT).

 There’s plenty of solid scientific research to back up the benefits HIIT for fat loss.
 One study, published in the Journal Of Sports Medicine And Physical Fitness, compared HIIT to conventional training.
 It found that HIIT resulted in a significantly greater reduction in both adipose fat (the fat stored just underneath the skin), and visceral fat (which is stored around the organs).
 Too much of either type of fat is incredibly bad for your health.

 The same study also found that HIIT had a positive impact on total body-fat levels.
 It also improved hand grip strength, which is a surprising but solid indicator of longevity.
 Sprint endurance, jumping ability and flexibility were also boosted.
-So if you want to strip away belly fat quickly, look and feel fitter, and improve the health of your heart, keep reading to find out everything you need to know about HIIT!

 What is high-intensity interval training (HIIT) cardio?